waveclaw/puppet-subscription_manager/README.md

 For Pull Requests please:

-* puppet-lint code
+* puppet-lint code (yes, some of the community standards are inane)
 * provide rSpec tests if possible: code that sets tests on fire won't be merged
 * Follow the module style naming standards
 * Add your name to CONTRIBUTORS if you are new

-For a bug report please include or link:
+For a bug report please include or link as much as you can:

 * Code that triggers the error
 * Output of ```facter -p``` from the system where the error occurs